Whooping Cough (Pertussis) in Michigan

 Pertussis Chapter - Epidemiology and Prevention of Vaccine Preventable Diseases (Pink Book)

-Pertussis Chapter - MDCH Vaccine Preventable Disease Investigation Guidelines
+Pertussis Chapter - MDHHS Vaccine Preventable Disease Investigation Guidelines

 Pertussis is Peaking: Take Action!